metastreet-labs/metastreet-contracts-v2/docs/DESIGN.md

 * **Lending Platform Integration**: Add support for integrating directly with lending platforms to originate loans (i.e. no promissory note required)
 * **Token ID Whitelisting**: Add support for whitelisting arbitrary token IDs within a collection for loan collateral (e.g. for rare collections)

+Finally, Vault has been renamed to Pool in v2.

 ## Design

-The external API of MetaStreet Vault v2 is intended to be very similar to that of v1, with a few parameter changes.
+The external API of MetaStreet Pool v2 is intended to be very similar to that of v1, with a few parameter changes.
 However, the internal architecture has been redesigned to achieve the design goals above.
 The subsections below summarize the major design changes.

 ### Fixed Duration Loans

-For simplified accounting, v2 will use a fixed duration for all loans (e.g. 30 days), which is specified at Vault instantiation time.
-Different Vaults may provide different loan durations for the same collections.
+For simplified accounting, v2 will use a fixed duration for all loans (e.g. 30 days), which is specified at Pool instantiation time.
+Different Pools may provide different loan durations for the same collections.

 ### Liquidity Management